moorepants/eme185/content/pages/presentations.rst

    48" W x 36" H full-color poster per team.
 No other dimensions or sizes will be allowed.
 Only 1 poster per team will be printed (no reprints).
-2. The poster file must be emailed to amwakefield@ucdavis.edu no later than noon (12:00 PM) on Wednesday, May 18th *and* submitted to Smartsite assignments at the same time.
+2. The poster file must be emailed to amwakefield@ucdavis.edu no later than noon (12:00 PM) on Wednesday, May 18th *and* submitted to Canvas assignments at the same time.
 Alin will not accept nor print any file received after this deadline.
 3. Files must be submitted as a PDF (highest quality preferred).
 4. When designing your poster, please carefully check the page setup settings.
    You must ensure your poster is correctly sized at 48" W x 36" H.
-5. A PowerPoint poster template is available on our Smartsite under the Resources tab for optional use.
+5. A PowerPoint poster template is available on our Canvas under the Files tab for optional use.
 6. The CoE cannot be responsible for verifying the accuracy of technical content, so you are strongly advised to have your instructor review your poster prior to submission.